crumpl07/MissileDefense/README.md

 An attempt at building a missile defense system using Unity and NEAT:

-Goal of the project is to teach a missile defense system to shoot down incoming missiles using neural evolution of augmented topologies (NEAT).
+Goal of the project is to teach a missile defense system to shoot down incoming missiles using neuroevolution of augmented topologies (NEAT).

 Created some general terrain, added planes and a missile spawn.
 The planes were added to test if the NEAT algorithm could discern between incoming rockets and civillian aircraft.